 Once you have finished and passed the program, you can call yourself an official Level 2 IASI ski instructor.
 After completing your exams, you’ll have an interview with a partner ski school, and if successful have shadowing experience and job opportunities possibily during Christmas, during the February half term and Easter holidays.
 Basic language skills in French, German and/or Dutch will be very helpful to give more opportunity for work during the high seasons.
 But no matter how much work you pick up, we got your season covered.
 With a season lift ticket and organised accommodation, you can enjoy the slopes until the end of April!

-- Rich Wright, Ski School Director Sommet et Neige
+- Jamie Kagan, Ski School Director Sommet et Neige

 For good reason, Switzerland is one of the most desired ski destinations for both new and experienced ski instructors.
 The Swiss Alps offer some of the best skiing in the world, both on the slope, and off-piste.
 This is specifically evident in the 4 Vallées ski resort, which is known for its amazing off-piste terrain.
 It is not a coincidence that it has hosted the Freeride World Tour finals for years!